 High-resolution method for computed nano-tomography developed

 A novel nano-tomography method developed by a team of researchers from the Technische Universität München, the Paul Scherrer Institute and the ETH Zurich opens the door to computed tomography examinations of minute structures at nanometer resolutions.
 The new method makes possible, for example, three-dimensional internal imaging of fragile bone structures.

-4. August 2010Media Releases Materials Research Research Using Synchrotron Light
+4. August 2010Media Releases Matter and Material Materials Research Research Using Synchrotron Light

 Many important materials are composed of several phases.
 When such a material is heated, atoms move from one phase to another, which changes the distribution of the phases – and thus, the properties of the material.
 A team of researchers has now shown that for an important case, there is a general law describing this process that is valid for all classes of materials.